 Although not documented and used in the assessment process, inspection observations (both positive and negative) and minor violations should be verbally communicated to the licensee in routine interactions by the inspectors during the inspection.
 It was also considered to be more appropriate for licensees to communicate positive aspects of their operations to the public.

-0308.2-08 OTHER INSPECTION PROGRAM ASPECTS CONSIDERED BUT NOT NCLUDED
+0308.2-08 OTHER INSPECTION PROGRAM ASPECTS CONSIDERED BUT NOT INCLUDED

 While developing the baseline inspection program, several additional inspectable areas were considered, but not included in the program.
 These other inspectable areas were not included for several reasons, such as adequate coverage of the area by an existing PI, adequate coverage by another inspectable area, or having low safety significance relative to the other inspectable areas in the program.
 Some of these additional inspectable areas that were considered, and the basis for not including them in the baseline inspection program, are listed in table 2 of this attachment.
 In addition to inspectable areas, table 2 also includes other inspection program attributes that were considered but not included.